Bodega Comando G Winery Gredos | Spanish Wine Lover

 WINERIES

-Comando G is key to understand the current success of Garnachas from Gredos, a region which spreads across three valleys (Alto Alberche, Alberche and Tiétar), three provinces (Ávila, Madrid, Toledo), three autonomous regions (Castilla y León, Madrid y Castilla-La Mancha) and three appellations (Cebreros, Vinos de Madrid and Méntrida).
+Comando G is key to understanding the current success of Garnachas from Gredos, a region which spans three valleys (Alto Alberche, Alberche and Tiétar), three provinces (Ávila, Madrid, Toledo), three autonomous regions (Castilla y León, Madrid y Castilla-La Mancha) and three appellations (Cebreros, Vinos de Madrid and Méntrida).

-Fermentations are carried out with stems, extractions are soft to “intervene as less as possible” and aging is done with lees in large wooden vats or fudres.
-Their approach is clearly Burgundian in style and France is their model in terms of terroir definition (regional, village and cru wines) and the search for minerality in their wines.
+Fermentations are carried out with stems, extractions are soft to “intervene as little as possible” and ageing is done with lees in large wooden vats, foudres or concrete tanks.
+The approach is clearly Burgundian and their range evolves from regional and village cuvées to premier and grand cru wines.

 TASTING NOTES